What Is Nasal CPAP Therapy?

 People with mild sleep apnea may find relief through simple lifestyle changes, such as avoiding alcohol, losing weight, and using nasal sprays or allergy medications.
 Others breathe more easily with a custom-made mouthpiece or oral appliance that adjusts the position of the lower jaw and tongue to help keep airways open during sleep.

 Individuals with moderate to severe obstructive sleep apnea, however, often require a breathing device called a nasal CPAP machine.
 This device blows air into your nose through a nose mask, helping to keep the airway open while you sleep.
 A small machine, called an air compressor, is placed on a bedside table and connected to a tube and mask that fits over your nose.
 This machine delivers a steady flow of air through the tube and mask, exerting just enough pressure to keep muscles and tissues from collapsing and blocking the airway.

 Your doctor or nurse will help you choose the mask that best fits over your nose, and then will adjust the settings on the CPAP machine to the pressure required for your condition.
-If you don’t notice improvements after a week or so, check back with your doctor, as the pressure settings may need to be adjusted.
+If you don’t notice improvements after a week or so, check back with your doctor, as they may need to adjust the pressure settings.

 - improved sleep

 - increased productivity

 Though most people get used to using the CPAP machine over time, others experience problems.
 These may include the following:

 Runny Nose, Earache, or Sore Eyes

 These may be due to an ill-fitting mask.
 An improved fitting can correct this.
 A heated humidifier attached to the machine may also help.

 This is also usually the result of an ill-fitting mask, or one that’s too heavy or improperly cushioned.